divmain/maintainerd/README.md

 fi
 ```

-#### Git Tags
+### Git Tags

-If you use Git tags for version tracking, you can auto-increment and push those tags back to GitHub.
+If you use Git tags for version tracking, you can auto-increment and push those tags back to GitHub, too.

 ```sh
 #!/usr/bin/env bash